nndda/Pitch/.itchio/devlog/Documentation.md

 Go to your project's edit page.
 Edit the content/description in HTML mode.
 And follow the guides for each components below. or copy-paste the sample codes for a quick start.

-> `Important note:` once you edit your page's content in HTML mode, Its best to keep using HTML mode in the future to avoid messing up the layout.
+> **Important note:** once you edit your page's content in HTML mode, Its best to keep using HTML mode in the future to avoid messing up the layout.

-> `Limitation:` You can use these in any project pages, jam pages, and devlogs.
-But for now, these components **can't be used in profile pages**, due to some color variables that does not exist in profile pages. e.g 'Button color'
+> **Limitations:** You can use these in any project pages, and devlogs.
+But for now, these components **can't be used in jam and profile pages**, due to some color variables limitations.

+> **Best practice:** Test your project's pages against multiple screen sizes, and in multiple browsers, including the itch app before publishing it.

 <br>
 <hr>